 The Pink Lake, near Esperance, WA (from the plane)

-The Pink Lake is (variable shades of) pink chiefly because of the salt dissolved in the water.
-But the lake changes colour dramatically as a result of a complex interaction between a salt-loving green alga (Dunaliella salina) and a pink-colored halobacterium that, despite it's name, is not a bacterium at all but an ancient species of archaea, that lives in the salt crust at the bottom of the lake.
+It is died variable shades of pink chiefly by complex interactions between a salt-loving green alga (Dunaliella salina) that grows in the water and a pink-colored halobacterium that, despite it's name, is not a bacterium at all but an ancient species of archaea, that lives in the salt crust at the bottom of the lake.
+Brine prawns that feed on the alga also affect the Lake's palate.

-Once the lake water reaches a salinity level greater than that of sea water, if the temperature is high enough and depending on the amount of sunlight, the green alga alga also begins to accumulate the red pigment beta carotene, dramatically changing the hue of the water.
+Once the lake water reaches a salinity level greater than that of sea water, if the temperature is high enough and depending on the amount of sunlight, the green alga also begins to accumulate the red pigment beta carotene, further affecting the hue of the lake, sometime dramatically.

 WA Salt Supply (last image below) produces a variety of salts from the Lake including: water softening salt, coarse salt and salt for preserving sheepskin.
 The salt is kiln dried, crushed and bagged at the site before being distributed.